 4. Filling the Executive Opening is Politically-Charged

-These kinds of office politics happen.
-They are not trivial.
-An executive search creates opportunities to those involved to earn respect and admiration from the company — but only if the search is successful.
-If the search fails, it may affect your ability to rise.
+An executive search creates the opportunity to earn respect and admiration from the company for an impressive hire.
+But when an executive search fails, it may affect your ability to rise.

 5. You Are a Small Company with a C-Level Opening